 If you're new to raising goats, you might wonder how you will know if one of your goats is sick.
 While some signs of illness are self-explanatory, here's a handy checklist for "what a healthy goat looks like" so that when things are off, you can be on top of the situation.
-Also check out our list of goat diseases so that you can match your goat's symptoms to a possible cause - and treatment.
+Knowing common goat diseases can help match your goat's symptoms to a possible cause and treatment.

 Signs of Stress in New Goats

 When you first buy your goats and bring them home, they may be stressed from the transport.
-And stress is also a sign that something may be off in your goat care: perhaps not enough, or the wrong kind, of food, or insufficient water intake, or maybe one goat is being bullied by its more aggressive herdmates.
+Stress is also a sign that something may be off in your goat care: perhaps not enough food (or the wrong kind), insufficient water intake, or maybe one goat is being bullied by its more aggressive herd mates.

 Whatever the root cause of the stress, the signs of illness below can also be the symptoms and signs of stress in goats.

-At their worst in a newly transported goat, these can develop into shipping fever - characterized by pneumonia, diarrhea, a fever over 103.5 degrees F, nasal discharge, coughing, or rapid breathing.
+At their worst in a newly transported goat, these can develop into shipping fever.
+This is characterized by pneumonia, diarrhea, a fever over 103.5 degrees F, nasal discharge, coughing, or rapid breathing.
 If you suspect shipping fever, contact a vet immediately.

 Signs of Illness in Goats

 If you see these signs, call your veterinarian for advice on whether a visit is warranted or how to monitor the goat further:

 - Weakness or lethargy: Your goat might not walk normally, or won't be its usual playful self.
 Its head and ears may droop.
 Not getting up at all would be the most extreme sign of weakness.